mrapp-ke/MLRL-Boomer/doc/user_guide/boosting/parameters.md

 - `statistic_format` (Default value `'auto'`)

-  - `'auto'` The most suitable format for the representation of gradients and Hessians is chosen automatically, depending on the loss function, the type of rule heads, the characteristics of the label matrix and whether a default rule is used or not.
+  - `'auto'` The most suitable format for the representation of gradients and Hessians is chosen automatically, depending on the loss function, the type of rule heads, the characteristics of the ground truth matrix and whether a default rule is used or not.
   - `'dense'` A dense format is used for the representation of gradients and Hessians.
   - `'sparse'` A sparse format is used for the representation of gradients and Hessians, if supported by the loss function.

 ### Probability Calibration

-- `marginal_probability_calibration` (Default value = `'none'`)
+- `marginal_probability_calibration` (Default value = `'none'`, *classification only*)

   - `'none'` Marginal probabilities are not calibrated.